Top Menu

 DETERMINE THE STARTING POINT

-A great variety of designs need to be centered on the wall; that wasn't the case with this hexagon design.
+A great variety of designs need to be centered on the wall; this hexagon design wasn't.

-For this allover design, the main factor was ending up with both sides of the wall in a symmetric way.
+For this allover design, the main goal was to achieve symmetry on both sides of the wall.

 Walls aren't straight; use a level to set the design on the wall.
-I used my laser level, which quickly set the horizontal and vertical lines to follow.
+I used my laser level, which quickly set the horizontal and vertical lines.

-The picture below shows my way of measuring how to end the design on the lower part of the wall.
-The "top stencil" was positioned atop the main stencil as a guide on where to finish/start the design,
+The picture below shows my approach to ending the design on the lower part of the wall.
+The "top stencil" was positioned atop the main stencil as a guide for where to start/finish the design.

 Powder room makeover with hexagon stencil design